-The program is managed by the Drug Programs Branch, Drug, Alcohol and Prevention Services Division of the Mental Health Commission in collaboration with the McCusker Centre for Action on Alcohol and Youth.
+The program is managed by the Alcohol and Other Drug Prevention Services Division of the Mental Health Commission in collaboration with Cancer Council WA.

 To contact the Drug Aware team directly, email us at firstname.lastname@example.org.

 By contacting the Drug Aware team and providing an email address and /or telephone number.
 You are consenting to being contacted by the Mental Health Commission.
 If you are requiring support or advice your email may be forwarded to a counsellor or a peer practitioner from the Commission’s confidential mental health, alcohol and / or other drug support line.
 Please specify in the email if you do NOT wish to be contacted by a team member from Here For You – confidential mental health and / or other alcohol drug support line.